samroyale/ulmo-editor/README.md

 # Map Editor
-### A map editor for Ulmo's Adventure implemented in Java
+### A map editor for Ulmo's Adventure implemented in Java SWT

 You'll need to have Java + Gradle installed (tested with Java 1.7 + Gradle 1.12)